 Some of Unitron's Apple II and IBM PC compatible Motherboards and Peripheral Cards

 Unitron Model Number: U-2090

 Unitron produced two Apple compatible motherboards before moving into the PC market exclusively.
 Their initial PC offering was the U-2900T IBM XT compatible which was followed up with the U-3900 IBM AT compatible.
-Their first Apple compatible was the U-2000, which was cloned by hand from the Apple II Plus motherboard.
-Unitron did include a few subtle changes to their version of the design, which included a different power receptacle to suit their power supply, various Asian sourced component footprints, such as the cassette jacks, colour trimmer and crystal circuits.
-Their second Apple compatible board was the very popular U-2200, a dual processor (6502/Z80) which included a beautifully designed power supply by the Teapo company in Tucheng, a recent spin off of Sampo.
-Teapo flourished and went on to lead PSU manufacture worldwide; Unitron eventually abandoned Apple compatibles and continued manufacturing their PC versions and peripherals until they departed the Unitron branded computing market by mid 1986, moving their business to mainly OEM manufacture.
+Their first Apple compatible was the U-2000, which was cloned by hand direct from the Apple II Plus motherboard.
+Unitron did include a few subtle changes to their version of the design, which included a different power receptacle to suit their component suppliers, including various Asian sourced devices, such as the cassette jacks, colour trimmer and crystal circuits.
+Their second Apple compatible board was the very popular U-2200, a dual processor (6502/Z80) which included a fully vented power supply by the Teapo company in Tucheng, a recent spin off of Sampo.
+Teapo flourished and went on to lead PSU manufacture worldwide; Unitron eventually abandoned Apple compatibles and continued manufacturing PC compatible monitors and peripherals until they departed the Unitron-branded computing market by mid 1986, moving their business to mainly OEM manufacture only.

 Unitron Z80 Card

 Unitron Parallel Printer Card (Prototype)

 Unitron U-2000 Keyboard (DIP16 - Apple II Compatible)